Michigan Technological University requires a minimum of 120 credits to graduate with a bachelor's degree.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

-Michigan Tech offers services for students with disabilities.
 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Michigan Tech has distance learning options for students who are interested in taking classes online.

 ✅ Michigan Tech offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.